 Resources for Practicing Self-Care Right Now

-We recently held the third and final part of our Idealist Live series, Self-Care for Everybody.
-In our final event, I had the opportunity to moderate an honest and informative conversation with Holistic Life Foundation’s Ali Smith and Jessica Kennedy of Mental Health America.
+In June 2020, our team at Idealist held the third and final part of our Idealist Live series, Self-Care for Everybody.
+In this final event, I had the opportunity to moderate an honest and informative conversation with Holistic Life Foundation’s Ali Smith and Jessica Kennedy of Mental Health America.

 Self-care 101